aketza-ayo/java8-ocp-study-notes/Study Plan.md

 January 28                | Answer Chapter 6 Review Questions               | 30 min to answer + another 15 min to revise
 February 3 - February 17  | Read Chapter 7                                  | Lost track of how many hours it took but certainly more than the other chapters to go through the material
 February 17-18            | Answer Chapter 7 Review Questions               | It took me couple of days to complete the questions.
 Found the material and the questions quite challenging.
 More time will have to be spent on this topic
-February 24 - March 3     | Read Chapter 8                                  | Around 8 hours to read the material and take notes
+February 24 - March 3     | Read Chapter 8                                  | Around 8 hours to read the material and take notes.
+Found some of the classes a bit confusing on how to use them.
+Serialization and Console class was ok
 March 3                   | Answer Chapter 8 Review Questions               | 1 hr to complete the questions + 30 min revision
 March 4 - April 1         | Read Chapter 9                                  |
 April 1                   | Answer Chapter 9 Review Questions               |